Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
-The repository contains pre-processed images, pre-trained models and code for visualizing deep neural decisoin forest:
+Neural decision forest (NDF) conducts inference by making decisions based on deep image features.
+The repository contains Pytorch implementation for training and visualizing NDF.
+Pre-processed images and pre-trained models are also included.
+Classical classification and regression problems are considered and specific contents include:
-1. The classification models for MNIST and CIFAR-10 are released.
+1. Classification models for MNIST and CIFAR-10.
-2. Pre-processed CACD dataset is released.
+2. Pre-processed CACD dataset.
-2. A model (RNDF) trained on CACD dataset is released, which achieves state-of-the-art accuracy and comsumes less memory.
+3. A new model (RNDF) trained on CACD, which achieves state-of-the-art accuracy while comsumes less memory.

 ## Decision making for Image Classification
 <div align="center">